How You Can Measure the Success of Your Small Business

-If you have a small business that’s been around for awhile, or even if you’re just getting started, it can be difficult to figure out if your company is actually growing, or if it’s started to plateau.
-How do you quantify success?
+If you have a small business that’s been around for a while and is preparing to scale, or even if you’re just getting started, it can be difficult to figure out if your company is actually growing, or if it’s started to plateau.
+How do you quantify and measure the success of your venture?
 What metrics matter?
 There’s a lot more to look at than just your earnings, and it’s important to consider other perspectives that might not be on your radar if your business is new.

 Here are 5 different ways to measure the success of your small business or startup you may not have considered.